Khernandez115/Khernandez115.github.io/_tabs/resume.md

 * Determined size of inbound and outbound network traffic of the collected data, using a python script.
 * Used Random Forest algorithm for model training.

+## Integrity Home Integration

+#### IT Specialist/Low-Voltage Technician
+Issaquah, WA | June 2023 - Present (Current)

+* Responsible for network configuration of Ubiquiti and Netgear devices
+* Use VLANs and hidden networks to include segmentation as a layer of security
+* Assist in running wires and building network racks
+* Device installation including access points, security systems, TVs, audio systems, cameras, light switches, and more
+* Head of Vacuuming

 ## Competitions

-##### Hack The Hostipal Qualifers
+##### Hack The Hostipal Qualifiers

 * Placed 1st in a team of 5 students in week-long pentesting competition to hack a mock island.

 * Used NMAP, poorly configured credentials, and known vulnerabilities in devices to access and exploit computers, cameras, stop lights, and conveyor belts.